-Emergency medical providers, including those who work in the field of pre-hospital and retrieval medicine, are exposed to extraordinary amounts of workplace stress.
-Our “office” is filled with emotionally charged and high-stress situations associated with fear, pain, suffering and death.
+Emergency medical providers and rescue teams can be exposed to extraordinary amounts of workplace stress.
+Our “office” is often filled with emotionally-charged, high-stress situations associated with fear, pain, suffering and death.

 To address the needs of our organisation Auckland Rescue Helicopter Trust’s Wellbeing and Resilience initiative was developed.

 In December 2018, Dr. Louise Park was appointed as the Clinical Lead for Wellness and Resilience.